When Did the First iPhone Come Out?

 These changes still shape modern smartphones.

-2. Repair shops treated the first iPhone differently from every phone after it
+2. Repair shops treated it differently

-In the Delhi repair shop where I first handled an original iPhone, it was never stored with spare parts or resale stock.
-It stayed separate.
+In the Delhi repair shop, the original iPhone was kept separate.
 Not because it was valuable, but because it was instructive.
+Technicians used it to teach touch calibration and software behavior.

-3. The first iPhone aged better emotionally than technically
+3. It aged better emotionally than technically

 Why you can trust this article